-• description, providing textual information about the Attribute,
+• description: Providing textual information about the Attribute.

-- label, providing textual label to use as Attribute's name, - unit, providing textual representation of Attribute's unit, - standard unit, describing the conversion factor to transform Attribute's value into S.I units.
-It MUST be a valid numerical value, - display unit, describing the conversion factor to transform Attribute's value into value usable in GUIs.
-It MUST be a valid numerical value. - format, describing how to convert Attribute's data to a textual representation.
-It MUST comply to printf format string specification, - min value, describing the minimum value of Attribute's set value.
-It MUST be defined only for Attributes with numerical data type.
-It MUST be defined only for writable Attributes.
-If defined: it MUST be a valid numerical value, it MUST be lower than max value (if specified), - max value, describing the maximum value of Attribute's set value.
-It MUST be defined only for Attributes with numerical data type.
-It MUST be defined only for writable Attributes.
-If defined: it MUST be a valid numerical value, it MUST be greater than min value (if specified).
+- label: Providing textual label to use as Attribute's name. - unit: Providing textual representation of Attribute's unit. - standard unit: Describing the conversion factor to transform Attribute's value into SI units.
+It MUST be a valid numerical value. - display unit: Describing the conversion factor to transform Attribute's value into value usable in GUIs.
+It MUST be a valid numerical value. - format: Describing how to convert Attribute's data to a textual representation.
+It MUST comply to printf format string specification. - min value: Describing the minimum value of Attribute's set value. - It MUST be defined only for Attributes with numerical data type. - It MUST be defined only for writable Attributes. - If defined: - It MUST be a valid numerical value. - It MUST be lower than max value (if specified). - max value: Describing the maximum value of Attribute's set value. - It MUST be defined only for Attributes with numerical data type. - It MUST be defined only for writable Attributes. - If defined: - It MUST be a valid numerical value. - It MUST be greater than min value (if specified).

-Properties for alarms:
+Properties for alarming purposes:

-- min alarm, describing the threshold value of Attribute's read value below which the attribute is considered as having quality set to ALARM.
-It MUST be defined only for Attributes with numerical data type.
-If defined: it MUST be a valid numerical value, it MUST be lower than max alarm (if specified), - max alarm, describing the threshold value of Attribute's read value above which the attribute is considered as having quality set to ALARM.
-It MUST be defined only for Attributes with numerical data type.
-If defined: it MUST be a valid numerical value, it MUST be greater than min alarm (if specified), - min warning, describing the threshold value of Attribute's read value below which the attribute is considered as having quality set to WARNING.
-It MUST be defined only for Attributes with numerical data type.
-If defined: it MUST be a valid numerical value, it MUST be lower than max warning (if specified), - max warning, describing the threshold value of Attribute's read value above which the attribute is considered as having quality set to WARNING.
-It MUST be defined only for Attributes with numerical data type.
-If defined: it MUST be a valid numerical value, it MUST be greater than min warning (if specified), - delta val, describing the maximum difference between Attribute's read value and set value after delta t time period, above which the attribute is considered as having quality set to ALARM.
-It MUST be defined only for writable Attributes. - delta t, describing the time period (in milliseconds) after which the difference between read value and set value must be lower than delta val.
-Otherwise the attribute is considered as having quality set to ALARM.
-It MUST be defined only for writable Attributes, It MUST be defined if delta val is also defined.
+- min alarm: Describing the threshold value of Attribute's read value below which the attribute is considered as having alarm quality set to ALARM. - It MUST be defined only for Attributes with numerical data type. - If defined: - It MUST be a valid numerical value. - It MUST be lower than max alarm (if specified). - max alarm: Describing the threshold value of Attribute's read value above which the attribute is considered as having alarm quality. - It MUST be defined only for Attributes with numerical data type. - If defined: - It MUST be a valid numerical value. - It MUST be greater than min alarm (if specified). - min warning: Describing the threshold value of Attribute's read value below which the attribute is considered as having quality set to WARNING. - It MUST be defined only for Attributes with numerical data type. - If defined: - It MUST be a valid numerical value.

+- It MUST be lower than max warning (if specified). - max warning: Describing the threshold value of Attribute's read value above which the attribute is considered as having quality set to WARNING. - It MUST be defined only for Attributes with numerical data type. - If defined: - It MUST be a valid numerical value. - It MUST be greater than min warning (if specified). - delta val: Describing the maximum difference between Attribute's read value and set value after delta t time period, above which the attribute is considered as having quality set to ALARM. - It MUST be defined only for writable Attributes. - delta t: describing the time period (in milliseconds) after which the difference between read value and set value must be lower than delta val.
+Otherwise the attribute is considered as having quality set to ALARM. - It MUST be defined only for writable Attributes. - It MUST be defined if delta val is also defined.